Friendly fertiliser: Is fertiliser safe for pets?

 1. Time out

-We know it's near-on impossible to keep your pooch from escaping through the patio doors, but it is vital before, during and after spreading a granular fertiliser.
+We know it's nearly impossible to keep your pooch from escaping through the patio doors, but it is vital before, during and after spreading a granular fertiliser.

-• We recommend that you wait at least 48 hours before letting your dog out into the garden after spreading granular fertiliser.
+• We recommend that you wait at least 48 hours before letting your dog out into the garden after spreading quick-release and slow-release granular fertiliser.
 By this time, the soil will have absorbed the fertiliser, and those ever-curious canines won’t be able to get their hands (or paws) on it.

-• Our liquid fertiliser, on the other hand, is pet safe! - We still recommend you take necessary precautions and keep your pets (and people) off the lawn for 48 hours to allow the fertiliser to get to work undisturbed, which will provide the best results.
+Our liquid fertiliser, on the other hand, is pet safe! - We still recommend you take necessary precautions and keep your pets (and people) off the lawn for 48 hours to allow the fertiliser to work undisturbed, providing the best results.

 2. Water it in

-Our granular fertilisers need to be watered in after they have been applied.
+Watering is required after you apply granular fertiliser to help the granules dissolve more quickly.
+And it will also speed up the process of delivering your lawn the nutrients it needs.
 If you don’t water in your fertiliser, the granules will sit on top of the soil, and should a pet escape – they could accidentally chow them down.

-Liquid fertiliser does not need to be watered in, and it is actually best to plan ahead when applying to ensure there is no heavy rainfall forecast on the same day to ensure the liquid fertiliser can seep gradually into the soil.
+Liquid fertiliser does not need watering after application.
+It’s also best to plan to ensure no heavy rainfall forecast on the day of use to ensure the liquid fertiliser can seep into the soil uninterrupted.

 You must follow the instructions on the back of your fertiliser product, as this will help you to avoid using too much of it on your lawn – therefore putting your pet at greater risk if all of the fertiliser does not absorb into the ground after 48 hours.
 As a quick point of reference, our recommended spreading rate for our granular fertilisers is 35g per m2 – no more, no less.
 Our liquid fertilisers have mixing/diluting instructions on the back of the packaging; follow these instructions to get the best results.